The Asphalt Jungle: Television series

 The film spawned a television series of the same name starring Jack Warden, Arch Johnson and William Smith, which ran for 13 episodes in the spring and summer of 1961 on ABC.
 The series resembled the film in name only, except for one episode, "The Professor", which was constructed as a sequel to the feature film.
-None of the characters in the film appeared in the television scripts, and the plots were devoted to the exploits of the major case squad of the New York Police Department.
+None of the characters in the film appeared in the series, and the plots were devoted to the exploits of the major case squad of the New York Police Department.
 One of the most notable features of the series is the theme song, written by Duke Ellington.

 Legacy

 Over time The Asphalt Jungle has become to be regarded as one of the more influential crime films of the 1950s.
 According to the AFI Film Catalog, the film "is widely regarded by film critics as one of John Huston's best."

 Burnett's novel The Asphalt Jungle was the basis of M-G-M's western film The Badlanders (1958) directed by Delmer Daves, as well as Cairo (1963) starring George Sanders, followed by the blaxploitation film Cool Breeze (1972), directed by Barry Pollack.

 The Asphalt Jungle further developed the crime thriller subgenre of caper films.
 The 1955 French film Rififi, which critics such as Leonard Maltin have labeled as the best heist film ever, drew much inspiration from The Asphalt Jungle, although Jules Dassin contended in later years that he did not see the film until after he made Rififi.

 In 2008, The Asphalt Jungle was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".